WBD 2025

 Celebrating the 12th World Brain Day

-The World Federation of Neurology (WFN) is proud to bring together its six regional organizations—representing Africa, the Americas, the Eastern Mediterranean, Europe, Pan America , Asia Oceania and the Pan Arabic region—to advocate for brain health from pre-pregnancy through older adulthood.
+The World Federation of Neurology (WFN) is proud to bring together its six regional organizations—representing Africa, the Eastern Mediterranean, Europe, Pan America , Asia Oceania and the Pan Arabic region—to advocate for brain health from pre-pregnancy through late adulthood.

 What Is Brain Health?